New Zealand citizens claiming payments in Australia

 - Assistance for Isolated Children

-You will also have access to employment services provided through jobactive which includes reasonable access to computers, newspapers and other facilities to help you look for work.
+You will also have access to employment services provided through jobactive.
+This includes reasonable access to computers, newspapers and other facilities to help you look for work.

 At the time of making a claim, you must have been living in Australia continuously for at least 10 years.
 Time spent in Australia before 27 February 2001 cannot count towards these 10 years.
-If you are eligible, you can receive the payment for up to 6 months continuously.
+If you are eligible, you can receive the payment for up to 6 consecutive months.

 - Age Pension